open-contracting/deploy/docs/how-to/kingfisher.rst

       crontab -e
       pkill -f ocdskingfisher-process-cli

 #.
-Migrate the database (log the time, in case you need to retry):
+Migrate the database (log the time, in case you need to retry).
+Alembic has no verbose mode for upgrades.
+To see the current queries, run ``psql postgres -c "SELECT state, query FROM pg_stat_activity;"`` from another terminal.

    .. code-block:: bash